The Forbes Island Houseboat

 Forbes Island was once the most famous houseboat in Sausalito, even more renowned than the Taj Mahal (the barge for which came from the same shipyard).
-In the 1980's Forbes island was a fixture in Richardson Bay off of Sausalito, and contrary to many peoples' assumptions it had nothing to do with entrepreneur Malcolm Forbes, having been built by local contractor Forbes Kiddoo (see full story below), who first came to Sausalito in 1959.
+In the late 1970s and 1980s Forbes Island was a fixture in Richardson Bay off of Sausalito.
+Contrary to many peoples’ assumptions it had nothing to do with entrepreneur Malcolm Forbes, having been built by local contractor Forbes Kiddoo (see full story below), who first came to Sausalito in 1959.

-Since then Forbes Island's history has had more twists and turns than a Dragon Tattoo novel, taking it from a Sausalito Landmark to life as a wandering exile and finally to a rebrth as the high-end Forbes Island SF destination restaurant.
+Since then Forbes Island’s history has had more twists and turns than a Dragon Tattoo novel, taking it from a Sausalito Landmark to life as a wandering exile, then a rebirth as the high-end Forbes Island SF destination restaurant.
 When he floating restaurant version of Forbes Island closed in 2017, Forbes Kiddoo announced his retirement, and in 2018 the restaurant was moved to the Holland Riverside Marina in Brentwood, in the Delta waters of Contra Costa County.
 It now serves as an events venue and Airbnb site.

 Builder and master carpenter Forbes Kiddoo (his real name) had great success in the 1970’s during the heyday of Sausalito houseboat construction, when his shipyard built 24 concrete barges for houseboats a year.
 Residents paid no rent and could simply anchor off the Sausalito shoreline.